catseye/Pixley/dialect/dialects.markdown

    to the current binding from an expression which is unchanging over the whole form, rather than "folded in" after each binding.

 Of course, I may be wrong; I won't know until I implement it.
-(TODO)

 Pifxlety is neither a strict subset of Pifxley nor of Pixley, and neither is either of those two languages a strict subset of it.